Pike Fishing in Switzerland, pike on a fly

 For no-shows- the full amount due will be charged to your card.

-Obviously, should our trip be cancelled due to weather/water conditions, the deposit payment will be returned to you.
+Should our trip be cancelled from my side due to weather/water conditions, the deposit payment will be returned to you.

 Do not hesitate contacting me if you have any further questions…..